EOSIO/eosio.cdt/docs/06_how-to-guides/40_multi-index/how-to-define-a-primary-index.md

   +  test_tables testtab;
   ```

-Now you have instantiated the `testtab` as a multi index table which has a primary index defined for its `test_primary` data member.
+Now you have instantiated the `testtab` as a multi-index table which has a primary index defined for its `test_primary` data member.

 [[info | Full example location]]
-| A full example project demonstrating the instantiation and usage of multi index table can be found [here](https://github.com/EOSIO/eosio.cdt/tree/master/examples/multi_index_example).
+| A full example project demonstrating the instantiation and usage of multi-index table can be found [here](https://github.com/EOSIO/eosio.cdt/tree/master/examples/multi_index_example).

 ## Summary